M0x1m/http-server-assembly/README.md

 #### do\_ddir\_files

 This parameter toggles opening files in requested directories by [default file name](#ddir_file) when client requests a directory.

+#### do\_dirlist

+This parameter toggles sending HTML page of the directory content what client had requested.\
+HTML page will be make and send if default directory file cannot be found or default files are disabled.

 #### 404\_path